cedricziel/typo3-extension-qa-skeleton/README.md

 * Install composer dependencies ``composer install``
 * Execute the build ``ant build``

+## A word on error handling

+Errors are handled gracefully.
+What this basically means, is that you would need to adjust the ant file [build.xml](build.xml) to stop the build upon an error.
+Unless you add ``failonerror="1"`` to one of the ``exec`` directives, the build will always pass.

 ## Jenkins configuration

 Create a Jenkins ``freestyle`` project.
 Now in your Jenkins home directory, replace the ``config.xml`` with the contained ``jenkins-config.xml``, reload the configuration and adjust the build settings to your liking.
 Done.